mayara-pimentel/nextly_code_challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

+You can access the final results here: https://nextly-challenge-mp.herokuapp.com/

+This challenge contains 3 differents components:
+1. A palindrome check, where you can check if a word or sentence is a palindrome or not.
+2. Search User By Name
+3. Paint bucket

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.